msukmanowsky/OmnitureTextLoader/README.markdown

 # OmnitureTextLoader

 ## what is it
-A Pig UDF (custom Loader) which allows the reading and parsing of raw Omniture data files (hit_data.tsv).
+An Apache Pig UDF (custom Loader) which allows the reading and parsing of raw Omniture data files (hit_data.tsv).

+Looking to perform analysis with Hive instead of Pig?
+You can simply use the underlying InputFormat directly see [OmnitureDataFileInputFormat](https://github.com/msukmanowsky/OmnitureDataFileInputFormat).

 ## usage in pig
 To use `OmnitureTextLoader` in a Pig script, you will first have to register both the [InputFormat](https://github.com/msukmanowsky/OmnitureDataFileInputFormat) well as the UDF.